preneyv/COURS_LPWM/JAVA/TP_TAROT/RapportProjet/rapport.md

 First you’ve got the side bar with a little icon, the name and at save profil button at the bottom.

 ![Side Bar](./icoUser.png) ![Save Btn](./saveBtn.PNG)

+Then you can see a central panel.
+Here released a search bar and the card collection of the user.
+Each card will be set with a respective image and a name.